Emerge's performance analysis allows you to generate a controlled, statistically sound profile of your app on real, physical devices.

 Android Performance Analysis

-Emerge supports testing the performance of any Android flow using UIAutomator tests.
+Additionally, Emerge can generate performance analyses for any custom flow using UIAutomator tests.

 Read the full Android Performance analysis documentation.